 9:00 – 9:30 Stefan Bloodworth, Executive Director of the Columbus Botanical Garden

-9:45 -10:45 Andrew Dreelin, Ornithology Masters Candidate at Cornell University
+9:45 -10:45 Andrew Dreelin, Bachelors of Science in Ecology and Evolutionary Biology, Cornell University

 11:00 – 12:00 Ryan Chitwood, Masters in Ornithology at University of Georgia

 Topic: A Bird’s Eye View of Climate Change

 12:00 – 1:30 Lunch – optional onsite food trucks or off-site, as you desire

 1:30 – 2:30 Chris McClure, Director of Global Conservation Science for the Peregrine Fund